knaidoo29/mistreedoc/website_source/source/levy_flight.rst

 Other Random Walk
 ^^^^^^^^^^^^^^^^^

-To create a flight distribution with a user defined step size distribution.
-You will need to first generate a distribution of step sizes.
-To do this you will need to invert the CDF of the distribution.
+To create a random walk distribution with a user defined steps, you will need to first generate a distribution of step sizes.
+To do this you will need to invert the CDF of a distribution and input random uniform values between 0 and 1.
 Once you have a distribution of step sizes you can pass this to the ``get_random_flight`` function.

 We will step you through how to do this using a step size distribution which follows a log normal distribution.